 Another discovery platform, Oodles boasts 50,000+ reads and more than 10 languages.
 So learn Russian, why not.

-This app lets you connect to your local library and access anything within its database, including both ebooks and audiobooks, and even watch video, by simply connecting your library card.
-Warning, you won’t be able to check out books if you have delinquent fees, not that I know this from experience or anything.
+This app lets you connect to your local library and access anything within its database, including both ebooks and audiobooks, and even magazines, by simply connecting your library card.
+This is the same company who made Overdrive, but this app is easier to use and, let’s face it, prettier.

 Much like BookFunnel, this network is set up to help readers discover new authors with promotional freebie reads, and syncs to most ereaders.